Salamander: Smell

+Vision

 The eyes of most salamanders are adapted primarily for vision at night.
 In some permanently aquatic species, they are reduced in size and have a simplified retinal structure, and in cave dwellers such as the Georgia blind salamander, they are absent or covered with a layer of skin.
 In amphibious species, the eyes are a compromise and are nearsighted in air and farsighted in water.
 Fully terrestrial species such as the fire salamander have a flatter lens which can focus over a much wider range of distances.

 To find their prey, salamanders use trichromatic color vision extending into the ultraviolet range, based on three photoreceptor types that are maximally sensitive around 450, 500, and 570 nm.
 The larvae, and the adults of some highly aquatic species, also have a lateral line organ, similar to that of fish, which can detect changes in water pressure.

+Hearing

 All salamanders lack middle ear cavity, eardrum and eustachian tube, but have an opercularis system like frogs, and are still able to detect airborne sound.
 The opercularis system consists of two ossicles: the columella (equivalent to the stapes of higher vertebrates) which is fused to the skull, and the operculum.
 An opercularis muscle connects the latter to the pectoral girdle, and is kept under tension when the animal is alert.
 The system seems able to detect low-frequency vibrations (500–600 Hz), which may be picked up from the ground by the fore limbs and transmitted to the inner ear.
 These may serve to warn the animal of an approaching predator.

+Vocalization

-Salamanders are usually considered to have no voice and do not use sound for communication in the way that frogs do; however, in mating system they communicate by pheromone signaling; some species can make quiet ticking or popping noises, perhaps by the opening and closing of valves in the nose.
+Salamanders are usually considered to have no voice and do not use sound for communication in the way that frogs do.
+Before mating, they communicate by pheromone signaling; some species make quiet ticking, clicking, squeaks or popping noises, perhaps by the opening and closing of valves in the nose.
+Most salamanders lack vocal cords, but a larynx is present in the mudpuppy (Necturus) and some other species, and the Pacific giant salamanders and a few others have a large larynx and bands known as plicae vocales.
 The California giant salamander can produce a bark or rattle, and a few species can squeak by contracting muscles in the throat.
 The arboreal salamander can squeak using a different mechanism; it retracts its eyes into its head, forcing air out of its mouth.
 The ensatina salamander occasionally makes a hissing sound, while the sirens sometimes produce quiet clicks, and can resort to faint shrieks if attacked.
 Similar clicking behaviour was observed in two European newts Lissotriton vulgaris and Ichthyosaura alpestris in their aquatic phase.
 Vocalization in salamanders has been little studied and the purpose of these sounds is presumed to be the startling of predators.